git/git.github.io/rev_news/drafts/edition-97.md

   based on his previous patch which fixed a leak and made the changes easier to follow.

-  Juni and Eric reviewed the series and then discussed with Peff a bug Junio found in it.
+  Junio and Eric reviewed the series and then discussed with Peff a bug Junio found in it.
 Then Peff sent
   [a version 2](https://lore.kernel.org/git/Y+z3MtgayoXsxaHA@coredump.intra.peff.net/)
   of the patch series that fixed the bug and added tests.